vekatze/neut/book/src/overview.md

 some-func(xs1, xs2)
 ```

-If you need more, see [How to Execute Types](./how-to-execute-types.md).
+If you need more information, see [How to Execute Types](./how-to-execute-types.md).

 You might wonder: _"So do I have to, for example, copy an entire list just to get its length?
 Isn't that a tragedy?"_.
 This topic is covered in [Static Memory Management](./static-memory-management.md) and [Modality and Memory](./modality-and-memory.md).
-As written there, Neut avoids such copy operations by using the _T-necessity operator_ in modal logic, achieving something like borrowing in Rust.
+As written there, Neut avoids such copy operations by using the _box modality_, achieving something like borrowing in Rust.

 ## Quick List of Other Features